 Now, those calculations may not be the same for you depending on how much you are spending on bedding, but it certainly has been a help for me.

 Now, if you end up purchasing this little guy and find that it’s not working for you, that’s no big deal.
 These guys offer a 30-day money-back guarantee.
 So you are pretty much completely safe from that dreaded buyer remorse!

 Side note, when returning the item, just tell them you didn’t like it and it wasn’t what you were looking for.

 I have heard that some people who have claimed the product was faulty can have issues with returns.
-This is because Critter Zone is unable to distinguish between the problem being user or manufacturer based issue.
+This is because Critter Zone is unable to distinguish between the problem being a user or manufacturer-based issue.
 Just my two cents on that one 🙂

 Other Benefits For Small Pets

-On top of the money saving, getting one of these purifiers prevents you having to move your little guys outside because of the smell.
-The reality is, a lot of people love having their small pets around and inside the house.
+On top of the money-saving, getting one of these purifiers prevents you from having to move your little guys outside because of the smell.
+The reality is, that a lot of people love having their small pets around and inside the house.
 The only thing is, the smell can be an unwelcome addition.
-This may not be the case for you, but for guests or family members who are also in the house it can be.
+This may not be the case for you, but for guests or family members who are also in the house, it can be.

 If you don’t like the idea of moving your pets outside, especially if you live in a cold environment, this air purifier is the perfect solution.
 Personally, I prefer to keep my guinea pigs inside where it’s warm.
 I would get a bit nervous when winter comes round if I were to leave my little guys outside.